rkoopmann/rkoopmann.github.io/_posts/2012/2012-09-12-the-paywall.md

 Some in the tech blogosphere had doubts this model would work (e.g., Marco, The Beard), but its been a few months since the change and all seems to be going well enough.

 At first, I wasn't going to sign up, but the effect of seeing someone whose opinion I respect apparently reporting on last week's events this week was just enough to push me over to the members side of things.
-Since I like Ben's style, I signed up without much thought--That wasn't true at the time of my discovery, but it is now.

-<aside>Let me preface this post by saying I (tend to) prefer to pay for an app or service that I use and like even when the same app or service is offered at no charge (simplenote, instapaper, flickr) or when free alternative apps or services are available (twitter &lt; app.net, delicious &lt; pinboard.in).</aside>
+Since I like Ben's style, I signed up without much thought--That wasn't true at the time of my discovery, but it is now.<label for="mn1" class="margin-toggle sidenote-number"></label><input type="checkbox" id="mn1" class="margin-toggle"/><span class="sidenote">Let me preface this post by saying I (tend to) prefer to pay for an app or service that I use and like even when the same app or service is offered at no charge (simplenote, instapaper, flickr) or when free alternative apps or services are available (twitter &lt; app.net, delicious &lt; pinboard.in).</span>

 Fellow followers of the twitter and app.net accounts for *The Brooks Review* may notice that the links are all under the domain `http://tbr.mx` which uses the URL-shortener bitly behind the scenes.